 Just because we all grew up using training wheels doesn’t mean that our kids don’t deserve better!
 Training wheels are old technology.
 Balance bikes are the future.
 In the battle of balance bike vs training wheels, balance bikes are the clear winner!

 We know… but a little kid pedaling down the street with training wheels is so cute!
 But you know what is even cuter?
-Your 2-year-old happily cruising their balance bike down the sidewalk, over the grass, around the yard, over the curb, essentially anywhere they want to go!
-As icing on the cake, most balance bike riders can already ride a pedal bike at age 4 (without ever having used training wheels)!
+Your little toddler happily cruising their balance bike down the sidewalk, over the grass, around the yard, over the curb, essentially anywhere they want to go!
+As icing on the cake, most balance bike riders can already ride a pedal bike at age 3 or 4 (without ever having used training wheels)!

 Here it is in a nutshell.
 Training wheels enable a child to pedal a bike, remain upright, and get from point A to point B. But they don’t actually teach a child to ride a bike, and the whole experience is a bit awkward.
-Here are the 5 primary reasons why balance bikes are better than training wheels (as listed above).
-Keep reading for a more detailed discussion of each point,
+Here are the 5 primary reasons why balance bikes are better than training wheels.

-(3) Balance bikes are light and easy to ride – kids can ride balance bikes much farther.
+- They are light and easy to ride – kids can ride them much farther.

 1. Balance bikes fit young kids much better than 12″ bikes with training wheels.